gorbach/ac-api-csharp/README.md

 # Unofficial ActiveCampaign C# Wrapper
 C# Wrapper for the ActiveCampaign API

+This is still a work in progress and will update as it is finished

 ## Connect to API
 ```
 string url = "https://account.api-us1.com";